 - Brief description of the ancillary study and the mechanistic insight to be gained by the study

 - Relationship between ancillary and parent studies and rationale for time-sensitivity and need for expedited review

 - Name, address, and telephone number of the PD(s)/PI(s)

 - Number and title of this funding opportunity.

-A: The page limit for the Research Strategy section of the application is 12 pages for an R01 application and 6 pages for an R21 application.
-These page limits do not include the 1-page Specific Aims section or the Protection of Human Subjects section.
-Additional information on the SF424 application is available at http://grants.nih.gov/grants/funding/424/index.htm.
+The page limit for the Research Strategy section of the application is twelve pages for an R01 application and six pages for an R21 application.
+These page limits do not include the one-page Specific Aims section or the Protection of Human Subjects section.
+Additional information on the SF424 application is available at https://grants.nih.gov/grants/funding/424/index.htm.

-A: Each application must include the following supporting documentation:
+Each application must include the following supporting documentation specific to the RFA:

-- A compelling rationale for the time-sensitivity of the proposed ancillary study, clearly explaining why an expedited review and award process is needed (Approach section)
+- A paragraph titled "Time-Sensitivity" with compelling justification for the time-sensitivity of the proposed ancillary study, clearly explaining why an expedited review and award process is needed (Approach section)

 - An integrated timeline for the parent and ancillary studies demonstrating that the parent project has adequate time left to carry out the proposed ancillary studies (Approach section)

 - Letter(s) of support from the PI and/or governing body of the parent study, documenting approval of the proposed ancillary study (Item 14 of the PHS398 components).